- Latest available (Revised)

 Point in time view as at 03/10/2022.

 The Criminal Procedure Rules 2020, Section 14.1 is up to date with all changes known to be in force on or before 18 October 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
+Help about Changes to Legislation

 Changes and effects yet to be applied by the editorial team are only applicable when viewing the latest version or prospective version of legislation.
 They are therefore not accessible when viewing legislation as at a specific point in time.
 To view the ‘Changes to Legislation’ information for this provision return to the latest version view using the options provided in the ‘What Version’ box above.

-14.1.—[F1(1) This Part applies where a magistrates’ court or the Crown Court can—
+14.1.[F1(1) This Part applies where a magistrates’ court or the Crown Court can—

 (a)grant or withhold bail, or impose or vary a condition of bail; and